scalameta/metals-vscode/readme.md

 - "Server Properties" setting for the Metals VS Code extension, which can be configured per-workspace or per-user.

+## Custom artifact repositories (Maven or Ivy resolvers)

+Use the 'Custom Repositories' setting for the Metals VS Code extension to tell [Coursier](https://get-coursier.io/docs/other-proxy) to try to download Metals artifacts from your private artifact repository.

+Use `.jvmopts` to set sbt options (https://www.scala-sbt.org/1.0/docs/Proxy-Repositories.html) for `sbt bloopInstall` which resolves library dependencies.

 ## Gitignore `.metals/` and `.bloop/`

 The Metals server places logs and other files in the `.metals/` directory.
 The